1. Our terms

 6. Our legal advice

 6.1.
 Jurisdiction.
-We are authorised to practise law in Northern Ireland and, as a foreign registered law firm, in England and Wales.
-Our overseas branches are authorised to practise law in the Isle of Man and Australia (where we trade as Keypoint Law).
+We advise only on matters of law in Northern Ireland and, as a foreign registered law firm, in England and Wales.
+Our overseas branches are authorised to practise law in the Isle of Man. the Middle East and Australia (in Australia we trade as Keypoint Law).
 Our network does not practise in any other jurisdiction, though we do advise on EU law.
-Any advice we or they may give you in relation to other jurisdictions is commercial advice only; it is not legal advice and you must not rely on it as such.
+Any advice we or they may give you in relation to other jurisdictions is generic advice only applying Northern Irish law and common legal principles; it is not legal advice and you must not rely on it as such.
 If you require legal advice, you must tell us in writing.
 We will then introduce you to a law firm authorised in the relevant jurisdiction.

 6.2.
 Relevant information.
-You must ensure you tell the lawyers working on this matter everything they need to know in order to work for you as soon, as you realise they need to know it.
+You must ensure you, and anyone else you instruct on this matter to work with you, tell the lawyers working on this matter everything they need to know in order to work for you without delay.
 This includes anything you have told us in the past if we worked for you before.
 You must always be truthful and open with us.

 6.3.
 Changes in law and your situation.
 We will advise you according to your situation as you explain it to us and the law in force when we give our advice.
 We will not update our advice once we have delivered it to you unless you ask us to do so in writing.
 If you believe your situation may change after we give our advice, you should tell us how in writing and ask us to factor this in to our advice.
 Changes in the law and to your situation can be especially relevant to any tax you may be required to pay.